-- ▶ = Severe Use Item.
-Reduce interval by 50% on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system. - = Emissions related components.
-Have an authorized dealer perform repairs that involve this component or system.
+► = Severe Use Item.
+Reduce interval by 50% on vehicles subjected to severe use.

+■ = Have an authorized dealer perform repairs that involve this component or system.

-Item Periodic Maintenance Intervals (Perform at the interval that arrives first) Hour Calendar Miles (km) Remarks • Wheel bearings 100h 12M 1500 (2400) Inspect for noise or looseness.
-Replace as necessary. • Safety Belts 100h 12M 2000 (3200) Visually inspect belts and test latches.
-Clean latch mechanism more often if used in severe conditions.Replace as necessary. • Transmission oil (1000 Engine) 200h 12M 2000 (3200) Inspect level.
+ltem Periodic Maintenance Intervals (Perform at the interval that arrives first) Hour Calendar Miles (km) Remarks ▶ ■ Wheel bearings 100h 12M 1500 (2400) Inspect for noise or looseness.
+Replace as necessary. ► Safety Belts 100h 12M 2000 (3200) Visually inspect belts and test latches.
+Clean latch mechanism more often if used in severe conditions.Replace as necessary. ► Transmission oil 200h 12M 2000 (3200) Inspect level.
 Change yearly if hours or distance interval is not met.
 Coolant 200h 24M 4000 (6400) Change coolant every 2 years if hours or distance interval is not met.

-- ▶ = Severe Use Item.
-Reduce interval by 50% on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system. - = Emissions related components.
-Have an authorized dealer perform repairs that involve this component or system.
+► = Severe Use Item.
+Reduce interval by 50% on vehicles subjected to severe use.

+■ = Have an authorized dealer perform repairs that involve this component or system.

-Item Periodic Maintenance Intervals (Perform at the interval that arrives first) Hour Calendar Miles (km) Remarks • Brake fluid 200h 24M 1000 (1600) Inspect fluid for color change.
+Item Periodic Maintenance Intervals (Perform at the interval that arrives first) Hour Calendar Miles (km) Remarks ► Brake fluid 200h 24M 1000 (1600) Inspect fluid for color change.
 Change fluid every two years.
-Idle condition 12M Inspect for proper rpm.
-See dealer for service if out of spec or erratic.
-Steering / Wheel Alignment 12M Inspect steering system.
-See dealer for service whenever steering parts or wheel alignment are required. • Foot brake height 12M Inspect.
+Idle condition - 12M - Inspect for proper rpm.
+See dealer for service if out of spec or erratic. • Steering / Wheel Alignment - 12M - Inspect steering system.
+See dealer for service whenever steering parts or wheel alignment are required.
+Foot brake height - 12M - Inspect.
 Replace brake pads or adjust height as required.